N1jl0091/video-llava-7b-hf_replicate_n1jl0091/README.md

 - Hugging Face Transfer: Too Slow

 The Model is Constantly being tweaked, but please only use the latest version - for the best results :)

+NB: Weights are not included in this repo, due to large file size.